codacy/codacy-mcp-server/README.md

 }
 ```

-### VSCode with Copilot
+### VS Code with Copilot

-For connecting the MCP Server to Copilot in VisualStudio Code, add the following to the global config of the IDE:
+For connecting the MCP Server to Copilot in VS Code, add the following to the global config of the IDE:

 ```json
 {